Andreina de Leo (A.)

 Andreina De Leo is a Early Stage Researcher (ESR) within the LIMES doctoral programme's project "EU’s Shifting Borders - Scrutinizing Externalization of Migration Management and International Protection Responsibilities".
-She is based at the Department of International and European Law of the Faculty of Law.
+The project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 847596.
 Her research focuses on the role of EU funding in the external dimension of EU asylum and migration policies.

 Expertise